Jonathan-Hickey/Checkout.Interview/ReadMe.txt

 From reading the "Extra mile bonus points" section I will be addressing the following with the implementation
     - Application logging (Console logging)
-    - Authentication (in-memory store of allowed keys)
+    - Authentication (in-memory store set up using identity server 4)
     - API client (will allow you to easly call API)
     - Encryption (PAN will be be one way hashed)
     - Data storage (In memory)